At School

 Jewish Life

-Rabbi Jordan and Shulamit Hersh
+Rabbi Jordan and Cantor Shulamit Hersh

-Parents of Edden (Class of 2037) and Ziv (Class of 2034)
+Parents of Ziv (Class of 2034) and Edden (Class of 2037)

 Jewish Life at CESJDS provides infinite opportunities for our students to live the School’s core values.
 We celebrate tradition, spirituality, and community.
 Students on both campuses come together to commemorate holidays and other important days on the Jewish calendar.
 Each student is encouraged to create their own Jewish journey, and develop an individualized relationship with tradition and practice.